raynecloudy/lots-o-nekos/README.md

 <div align="center">
   <img src="https://raynecloudy.nekoweb.org/media/lots-o-nekos.png" alt="lots-o-nekos">

-  A JavaScript library building off of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, custom Onekos, and other fun stuff!
+  A JavaScript library building off of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, coordinate control, and other fun stuff!
 </div>

 # Overview
-Welcome to the `lots-o-nekos` GitHub repository!
+Welcome to lots-o-nekos!
 This project is a JavaScript library building off of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script.
-It features customization capabilities such as speed, custom Onekos, and more!
+It features customization capabilities such as speed, graphics, and more!

 # Contributing
 This project takes contributions from any and all!
-New features are always welcome, and there could always be more Onekos to choose from... if you're a pixel artist you should consider creating a custom Oneko for https://github.com/raynecloudy/oneko_db/ :3
+New features are always welcome, and there could always be more Oneko graphics to choose from... if you're a pixel artist you should consider creating a custom Oneko graphic for https://github.com/raynecloudy/oneko_db/ :3

 # Installation
 There are two possible methods of installation.

-## From NPM
+## From npm
 1. Install and import the `lots-o-nekos` package:
 ```bash
 npm install lots-o-nekos